reexjungle/xcal/README.md

 ### Setting up the xCal Project

 xCal is written entirely in C# and therefore it is recommended to use a specialized IDE such as [Microsoft Visual Studio][5] whose editor, debugger and compiler features facilitate the maintenance, compiling and testing of the source files.
 As a matter of fact, Microsoft now  offers [Visual Studio Community 2013][6] at no cost to an unlimited number of users developing open source projects.
-However, please feel free to use other third-party tools´for the same purposes.
+However if Visual Studio does not suit your tastes, please feel free to use other third-party text editors and development tools.

-### Compiling the Source Code

-Nevertheless,
+### Configuring xCal

+### Building xCal

+### Deploying xCal

 ### Done with project setup - any further configuration?
 Speaking from the heart, there is no greater killjoy (*perhaps with the exception of bugging exceptions*) than an initial waste of precious development time with mindless extra configurations during project setup.
 As such, the configuration of xCal is kept to the minimum.
 This means, no need to fret about maintaining external library dependencies, which happen to be [NuGet](https://www.nuget.org/) packages that are automatically and happily resolved on the first project build.